ketteq-neon/postgres-exts/README.md

 ### Examples

-When the extension is successfully loaded and slices are in memory an information message is shown in the console: `INFO:  KetteQ In-Memory Calendar Extension Loaded.`.
+When the extension is successfully loaded and slices are in memory an information message is shown in the console: `INFO:  ketteQ In-Memory Calendar Extension Loaded.`.

 Show information about the extension status: